 Please note, I'm not necessarily recommending driving (our Boston driving tips page will tell you why.
 Aside from the challenges of navigating Boston streets in order to get out of the city, February weather can be tricky, with snow, ice, black ice, etc - so having someone else behind the wheel who is more familiar with local conditions can definitely be advantageous.

-Also, since you're visiting Boston from another country, having someone else do the driving eliminates the need to get an international drivers license.
-And because you're coming from the U.K. where you're used to driving on the left side of the road, takiing a train or shared ride service avoids the need to adjust to driving on the right side.
+And because you're coming from the U.K. where you're used to driving on the left side of the road, taking a train or shared ride service avoids the need to adjust to driving on the right side.

 Wrentham Village Premium Outlets Bus: A Pandemic Victim?

 Once upon a time, prior to the Covid pandemic, the easiest way to get to Wrentham Outlets was an express bus service from Boston operated by Gray Line.
-Round-trip transportation from Boston to Wrentham Outlets on a comfortable climate-controlled coach-style Gray Line bus makes the trip a breeze.

 The round-trip fare was reasonable (and you could easily save enough while shopping to more than cover the cost), it allowed plenty of time for shopping, and above all, it was super-convenient.